sglkc/yt-comment-scraper/README.md

 3. Deploy with the following settings:
    - Build command: `npm run build` or `pnpm build`
    - Publish directory: `dist`

+## Advanced Features

+### Customizable Metadata Fields

+The scraper allows you to select which metadata fields to include in your results:

+#### Comment Fields
+- Author
+- Comment
+- Published Time
+- Like Count
+- Reply Count
+- Comment ID
+- Is Liked
+- Is Hearted

+#### Video Fields
+- Video ID
+- Title
+- Channel
+- Channel ID
+- Description
+- View Count
+- Duration
+- Upload Date
+- Is Live
+- Is Upcoming
+- Keywords

+### Column Order Customization

+You can customize the order of columns in the exported CSV by dragging and dropping the field names in the interface.
+This allows you to arrange the data in the most useful way for your specific needs.

+### Continuation Scraping

+Due to YouTube API limitations and execution time constraints, scraping may be interrupted before collecting all available comments.
+The "Continue Scraping" feature allows you to:

+1. Resume from where the previous scraping session ended
+2. Accumulate more comments from additional videos
+3. Continue until you've collected the desired amount of data

+This feature is automatically enabled when more comments are available after reaching a time limit.

 ## License